 The Plastics Progress Tools are developed in collaboration with companies in the retail sector but can be applied to other organizations as well.

 The methodology and list of definitions are currently available in Swedish.
-Our ambition is to translate them into English soon.

 The Plastics Progress Tools were developed in collaboration with Axel Johnson AB, 2050, and an expert group consisting of representatives from Åhléns, KICKS, Axfood, Martin & Servera, Filippa K, IVL Swedish Environmental Research Institute, Dagab, Dustin, Axel Johnson International, Förpacknings- och tidningsinsamlingen (FTI), DLF, Swedish Plastic Recycling, Återvinningsindustrierna, The Swedish Food Retailers Federation, The Swedish Environmental Protection Agency, GS1 Sweden and The Swedish Trade Federation.